 I'm new to the area, just moved down from PA for a teaching job.
 I've waited for this opportunity for two years, and it is the best job I have ever had!
-I've discovered that it requires a huge amount of my time.
-I'm hoping that things will eventually calm down enough that I can travel around and explore the area a bit more.
+I've discovered that it requires a huge amount of my time, but things are slowly calming down.

-On another note, I am certified as an English teacher.
+One more thing I should mention, I am an English teacher.
 Therefore, I tend to be a bit of a perfectionist when it comes to writing narratives.
 This description may very well change a few times, and in the near future.
 Also, I am not a fan of "text-speak" in email format.
+To me, it comes off as lazy and insincere.
 I don't mind it when texting, after all it does save time, but that is the only place I believe it is appropriate for use.
 Fair warning.